yellowbean/absbox-doc/docs/source/modeling.rst

 recurrance fee
 ^^^^^^^^^^^^^^^^

-a fix amount fee which occurs by defined ``Date Pattern``
+a fix amount fee which occurs by defined :ref:`Date Pattern`

 percentage fee
 ^^^^^^^^^^^^^^^^^^^
-pecentage fee, a fee type which the due amount depends on a percentage of ``Formula``
+pecentage fee, a fee type which the due amount depends on a percentage of :ref:`Formula`

 like a fee is base on